Who might consider orotate?

-Thus the doses that are sold on the internet, which are far below those used in bipolar treatment, have not been tested for their safety.
-Even the low-dose lithium tested for prevention of Alzheimer’s, described above (blood level 0.2 – 0.4), is higher than what you find on the internet, which is often as low as 5 mg per pill.
-By comparison, to get a blood level of 0.2 would generally require about 150-300 mg per day of lithium carbonate, depending on your kidney function.
+The doses that are sold on the internet, which are far below those used in bipolar treatment, have not been tested for their safety.
+Even the low-dose lithium tested for prevention of Alzheimer’s, described in the first Brazilian study above (blood level 0.2 – 0.4), is far higher than what you find in some orotate forms on the internet.
+See my comparison table below.
+To get a blood level of 0.2 would generally require about 150-300 mg per day of lithium carbonate, the usual prescription form, depending on your kidney function.

-The single 1979 study leaves open the question of safety of lithium orotate in human kidneys.
-Is it more or less risky than lithium carbonate, the version in prescription pills?
+The single 1979 study, and the lack of further such research since then, leaves open the question of safety of lithium orotate in human kidneys.
+Is it more or less risky than lithium carbonate?
 This is a complete unknown.

-Here are the data from the Japanese study, pretty striking:
+Here are the data from the Japanese study, which is the most striking:

 Don’t worry: putting lithium in everyone’s water is extremely unlikely.
 You should have seen the fuss that arose in the community next door to mine over putting fluoride in the city water to prevent tooth decay.
 It took a couple of doctors campaigning to get it back in after the City Council took it out.GT And that was just teeth.
 Putting something in there to mess with your head ?
 Forget it.
 But with lithium orotate, people could do this on their own.
 Not that I’d recommend it at this point (see Conclusion below) but it’s possible.